vippsas/vipps-recurring-api/vipps-recurring-api.md

 ![flow_Normal_agreement](images/flow-Normal-agreement.png)

 In the normal agreement, the user gets presented with the agreement, agrees to that, and gets sent to a confirmation screen.
-On the agreement we present start date, intervall, the price of the agreements, as well as `productName` and `productDescription`, the latter of which can be used to describe the agreement to the user and can be defined by the merchant.
+On the agreement we present start date, interval, the price of the agreements, as well as `productName` and `productDescription`, the latter of which can be used to describe the agreement to the user and can be defined by the merchant.

 This is the preferred flow whenever there is no campaigns or similar present.